-- 3.4.2 Specific need for the number of bedrooms - 3.4.3 When the proposal is for a specific need, determination of the number of bedrooms required should consider the need to provide separate bedrooms for: - Husband/wife or similar partnership; - Each person aged 18 or over; - Children aged 8 or over of different sex from children of any age; - A maximum of two persons per bedroom. - 3.4.4 For intermediate housing, dwellings may have one extra bedroom, in addition to the existing need.
+- 3.4.2 Specific need for the number of bedrooms - 3.4.3 When the proposal is for a specific need, determination of the number of bedrooms required should consider the need to provide separate bedrooms for: - Husband/wife or similar partnership; - Each person aged 16 or over; - Children aged 10 or over of different sex from children of any age; - Children who can't share because of a disability or medical condition;

+- A maximum of two persons per bedroom. - 3.4.4 For intermediate housing, dwellings may have one extra bedroom, in addition to the existing need.